-Public Notice: Aerial spraying of Cicero Swamp area to take place July 22, 2014, weather permitting.
+Public Notice: Truck spraying of Cicero Swamp area to take place August 18, 2014, weather permitting.
 Read details here.

 Fight the Bite